-Customer relationship management (CRM) is a term that refers to practices, strategies and technologies that companies use to manage and analyze customer interactions and data throughout the customer lifecycle, with the goal of improving business relationships with customers, assisting in customer retention and driving sales growth.
-CRM systems are designed to compile information on customers across different channels or points of contact between the customer and the company which could include the company’s website, telephone, live chat, direct mail, marketing materials and social media.
+CRM is a set of practices, strategies and technologies used to manage customer interactions and data.
+CRM operates across the customer lifecycle to improve customer relationships, loyalty and sales.
+CRM systems compile information on customers across different channels or points of contact.
+These channels include company’s website, telephone, live chat, direct mail, marketing materials and social media.

 This is the area where the employees would usually have the simple, repetitious & rule-based tasks with moderate or high volumes making this a case for use of RPA, where a BOT replaces human effort.

-Now the question should be, is this the idea to introduce RPA into CRM suit and reduce human efforts?
+So, should the logical conclusion be to introduce RPA into CRM suit to reduce human efforts?

 Yes, That’s a right answer.
 Just refer the image below.

-You’ll need to be able to identify allies in your organization as well as resistors to complete your stakeholder analysis.
+You’ll also need to identify allies and resistors in your organization to complete the stakeholder analysis.
 Your allies will include those who want better legal or regulatory compliance.
 RPA bots chug away at nearly 100% accuracy.
 That means fewer errors that cause trouble.

 Possible Business Restrictions:

-- Technical Ability – Many people believe that in order to leverage robotic process automation, the end user must possess significant technical skills.
-This misconception often holds them back from many benefits that are available to them
+- Technical Ability – Many firms believe that leveraging RPA needs significant technical skills.
+This misconception often holds them back from implementing RPA.

-- Major Change – Adopting a new technology requires change and the impact of that change is much less noticeable which is rarely understood
+- Major Change – Adopting any new technology requires change.
+The impact of that change is much less noticeable which is rarely understood.

 - Technology standards – In the competition of RPA automations, very few of the available tools in the market have failed in the stability factor that resulted in the fear to change

-There are already fully functional RPA systems in use, which can automatically complete any repetitive task a human being does, that too in smarter ways using cognitive technology.
-Due to huge benefits offered by RPA in terms of cost and operations management, a radical shift is expected to take place in business processes very soon.
+There are already fully functional RPA systems in use.
+Using cognitive technology, they can complete any repetitive task a human being does in smarter ways.
+Due to huge benefits offered by RPA in cost and operations management, a radical shift is expected to take place in business processes very soon.